 Radial Engineering Pro DI

-It is designed to eliminate noise, split signals and convert unbalanced signals to balanced ones as well as reamping!
+Radial Engineering Pro DI is a passive DI box that doesn’t require a battery or power supply to operate.
+It’s a plug-and-play device and takes a few seconds to figure out how to use it!
+It features a high-quality, custom-designed transformer for impedance matching.
+It is designed to eliminate noise, split signals, and convert unbalanced signals to balanced ones, as well as reamping!
 Yes, you heard it right!
-Even though Radial Engineering has a solid line of products for reamping, they openly mention that Pro DI can also be used for reamping when connected backwards (but under the condition one should be careful about the levels!).
+Even though Radial Engineering has a solid line of products for reamping, they openly mention that Pro DI can also be used for reamping when connected backwards (but under the condition that one should be careful about the levels!).
+It features a custom-wound Radial transformer that comes with a high 140kOhm impedance to reduce loading so it can handle extreme signal levels at all frequencies without adding any distortion to your sound.
+Pro DI design also implements a MuMetal® shield to protect against electromagnetic fields that cause the transformers to distort.

-Note that, Pro DI series products were designed to reach average musicians who don’t have the highest budgets for excellent quality that Radial Engineering offers.
-Naturally, Radial Engineering DI boxes were mostly used by professional touring musicians.
+Note that Pro DI series products were designed to reach average musicians who don’t have the highest budgets for excellent quality that Radial Engineering offers.
+Naturally, these DI boxes were mostly used by professional touring musicians.
 With this in mind, Radial custom-designed a transformer that has become the core of the Pro DI series.
+Do not think that this is an affordable and low-quality counterpart of their product.
+Legendary artists such as Herbie Hancock, Rush, U2 and Lady Gaga all used Pro DI while touring!

 How to Use Radial Pro DI?

-As I mentioned, what I would like to achieve is to I can send my dry guitar signal to my DAW, especially with the records I’m working on for demoing purposes so these can be reused for other purposes.
+As I mentioned, what I would like to achieve is to I can send my dry guitar signal to my DAW, especially with the records I’m working on for demoing purposes, so these can be reused for other purposes.
+Here’s a quick flow of my current rig.

 To test some of the connections, I prepared a demo video for you below.